Angels' Stassi apologizes for Astros' sign-stealing scheme - WHIZ News

 The former Astros catcher’s new teammates with the Los Angeles Angels also aren’t happy with their AL West rivals as they report to spring training.

-Stassi apologized for his minor part in the Astros’ cheating after he was recalled by the club in August 2017.
-The catcher played in just 14 games that season and didn’t participate in the postseason, yet still won a World Series title as part of their 40-man roster.
+Stassi apologized Wednesday for his minor part in the Astros’ cheating after he was recalled by the club in August 2017.
+Stassi played in just 14 games that year and didn’t participate in the postseason, yet still won a World Series title as part of their 40-man roster.

-“You apologize to those around the game, the people that were affected by it,” Stassi said Wednesday.
-“The fans, coaches, especially the kids who look up to us.
-You’re supposed to set an example and do the right thing, and we didn’t do that.”

-Stassi said he was “surprised” to learn the extent of the Astros’ schemes when he joined the club late in the season.
-He also said he was unaware of any sign-stealing by the Astros in subsequent seasons.

 “It was wrong,” Stassi said.
 “I feel terrible.
 I think looking back, every single person that was a part of that team or in that clubhouse regrets what was going on, and if we could all go back, I’m sure we never even would have thought of the idea.”